tjbalzer/clab-aoscx-labs/01_layer_2/01_l2_access_mgmt/README.md

 ## Appendix: Complete Configurations

 If you face issues during your lab, you can verify your configuration with the configuration extract listed in this section.

-If configs are the same, try powering off/powering on the switches to reboot them.

 ### Switch B